“Con” in Italian

 I did it with pleasure.

-Sometimes, the preposition con can be used to describe the reason why something is happening or its cause.
+Sometimes, the preposition con can be used to describe the reason why something happened, or the cause of an event.
+For instance:

 Con questa pioggia sarà impossibile arrivare.